makersacademy/chitter-challenge/README.md

 Installation:
 -------------

-Download the files in the repo, install the required Gems and run via a Sinatra server via Rackup.
+Download the files in the repo, `bundle install` the required Gems and run the server with `rackup`.
 You will also need to have PostgreSQL installed on your machine, and to create and initialise the database before you run the app.
 Navigate to http://localhost:9292/ in your browser to use.

 To clone the repo on your machine: